I-29 Moo University

 The I-29 Moo University is Extension and Industry Personnel from North Dakota, South Dakota, Minnesota, Iowa and Nebraska all working to grow the dairy industry via outreach education.

-There is no fee to participate in the webinar; however, registration is required at least one hour before the webinar.
-Register online at https://go.iastate.edu/CROSSBREEDING
+There is no fee to attend, but you must register at least one hour before the webinar.

 I-29 Moo University is an equal opportunity educator and employer.